nextflow-io/nextflow/docs/wave.md

 tower.accessToken = '<YOUR ACCESS TOKEN>'
 ```

-When using these setting will only allows the use of the container in your Nextflow pipeline only if has no security
+Nextflow will only allow the use of containers with no security
-vulnerabilities.
-You can define the level of accepted vulnerabilities by using the `wave.scan.levels`.
+vulnerabilities when using these settings.
+You can define the level of accepted vulnerabilities using `wave.scan.levels`.
 For example:

 ```
 wave.scan.levels = 'low,medium'